-I can accommodate up to 40 feet total length on a double wide (aka 2 car) and level concrete driveway for a few days at a time here in Newton, Iowa.
-The space is actually 42 feet 6 inches long, so if the rig actually measures at 40 feet, it'll fit.
-(Please be aware though, that my "22 foot" class A actually measures at 26 feet 4 inches.)
+I can accommodate up to 30 feet rig length on a double wide (aka 2 car) and level concrete driveway for a few days at a time here in Newton, Iowa.
+The space is actually 42 feet 6 inches long.
 You are welcome to open your slide outs and be comfortable.
 Set up your front porch and use your awning as you see fit.

 Located just 30 miles east of Des Moines along I-80, Newton is near the junction of I-80 and I-35.
 It is at the crossroads to everywhere.
 Newton is also the home of the Maytag corporation.
 If you want to see Iowa or are simply passing through on your way to another destination, come stay a few nights here.

 I am on the northwest corner of town across the street from a large city park.
 Water is available and limited electric.
 (It is a 15 amp circuit but it'll still run one AC unit) If you need to dump tanks, there is a truck stop on the southeast corner of town (about 5 miles from me) that charges $5 to dump. (update: The dump price has risen to $10 since last season) Wifi is available, but you may have to sit outside your rig to get a usable signal. (sorry about that.)
 There is a grocery store just one mile away.
 Also just one mile away is a convenience store which sells diesel.
 Pics coming soon.